kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 to the giants in the field: these are plain old [1980s Valduriez join indices](https://dl.acm.org/doi/abs/10.1145/22952.22955).
 And no, they were invented in the context of RDBMSs.
 That said, they never found much adoption in RDBMSs.
 But they are almost universally adopted in GDBMSs.

+[^6]: Designing the schema, i.e., defining the types of entities and relationships and class structures and constraints of such complex domains can be decades of work.
+What I'm referring to as schema is called an "ontology" in knowledge graph/semantic web space.
+If you ever thought you modeled a hard application domain, take a look at [SNOMED](), which is a decades long effort to model and standardize human medical knowledge.
+Last term, I had a seminar on SNODEM in my graduate course on knowledge graphs and students were baffled by the complexity of this "ontology", which  describes the types of entities and their relationships.

+[^7]: Before we released Kùzu, we had support for adding arbitrary node/edge properties but we removed a large chunk of code out of the system to release a thinner code base.
+So currently you need to specify a schema for your nodes and relationships in Kùzu.
+We will wait and see
+if/when that demand comes and how strongly it comes.
+We know from our conversations with many users and developers of GDBMSs over the years that most datasets in enterprises are not this complex and can be structured.
+At least after a proof of concept phase of applications, developers structure their data.